kognise/website/src/content/writing/arp.md

 ARP is a "layer 3" protocol.
 This means a layer 2 (physical layer) packet has to wrap every ARP packet; we'll include our data in an "ethernet" packet format designed for both Wi-Fi and wired ethernet.

 Our ethernet packet will be super simple.
-First, we include the destination MAC address— since we want to send our packet to everyone, this will be a special value called the broadcast address, `ff:ff:ff:ff:ff:ff`.
+First, we include the destination MAC address — since we want to send our packet to everyone, this will be a special value called the broadcast address, `ff:ff:ff:ff:ff:ff`.
 Switches should forward broadcast packets to every device they know about.

 For the remaining fields, we include our source MAC address and specify that the packet contained is of the ARP [EtherType](https://en.wikipedia.org/wiki/EtherType).
 At the end, we append our ARP data.
 We can leave the remaining optional fields empty.